July 6, 2022

-Read About Women in Law Enforcement Women have never been as important in law enforcement as now.
+Read About Women in Law Enforcement

 Women in Law Enforcement

 Although there were some women in law enforcement as early as the 1910s, those women cops worked mostly with children and women, guarded female prisoners, and were relegated to the “Women’s Bureau” with limited responsibilities.
 As you can imagine, breaking through the glass ceiling wasn’t easy, especially for the higher ranks within the police department.

 In 1972, Congress passed an amendment to the Civil Rights Act of 1964, prohibiting state and local agencies from job discrimination based on gender.
 Police departments were required to hire women for jobs on an equal basis with men.
 The Metropolitan Police Department of the District of Columbia conducted a study, assigning a number of newly-hired women officers to patrol work traditionally reserved for male officers.
 The study observed the women for a year.
 Some of the key findings were significant: